 Considering the tectonic setting of Indonesia region where epicentre of the earthquakes generating tsunamis are most likely take place closer to the archipelago, the distribution of the proposed early warning system in Indian Ocean should be designed capable of guiding the fast issuance of warnings.
 Realising the great loss in the tragedy and in addition to the early warning in Indian Ocean initiated by the United Nations, Indonesia consider to participate by allocating domestic budget for establishing national early warning system to monitor local tsunami which may happen in Indonesia internal waters.
 The existing digital stations should be ready for supporting an early warning.
 However, upgrade in data communication and power supply is still necessary.

-Figure 5: A proposed upgrade and new sites of tide gauges for the tsunami early warning systems both in Indian Ocean and Indonesian internal waters.
+Figure 7: A proposed real time sea level monitoring stations for the tsunami early warning systems both in Indian Ocean and Indonesian internal waters.